deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/ClassificationData.rst

 The ClassificationData :doc:`data class </user-guide/vision/data-classes/index>` represents a CV classification task in deepchecks.
 It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for a classification task.
-The ClassificationData class is containing additional data and general methods intended for easily accessing metadata relevant for validating a computer vision classification ML models.
+The ClassificationData class contains additional data and general methods intended for easy access to relevant metadata for classification ML models validation.

 For more info, please visit the API reference page: :class:`~deepchecks.vision.ClassificationData`